Tiger Leaping Gorge: the best 2 days trekking in Yunnan

 How to get to the Tiger Leaping Gorge?

 - One, if you go without enough time; take a car and go directly to the lowest point of the Tiger Leaping Gorge, take a few pictures and go back.
+Very practical, spectacular, although you miss many other landscapes.

 - And another, if you have time and the willingness to walk; take a minivan that leaves you right at the Ticket Office (you have to pay 50 Rmb).
-From there, walk two days between mountains, cliffs and villages lost in the company of the Yangtze River until you go down to the lowest point of the banks of the river.
+From there, walk two days between mountains, cliffs and lost villages in the company of the Yangtze River until you go down to the lowest point of the banks of the river.

 The second option is undoubtedly the most exciting, the most beautiful and also the most exhausting.
 The choice was clear!

-At any hostel in Lijiang you can sign up for one of the minivans heading for the Tiger Leaping Gorge.
-From Lijiang to the starting point it will take you approximately 1 hour 30 minutes.
+At any hostel in Lijiang you can sign up for one of the minivans heading for the Tiger Leaping Gorge.From Lijiang to the starting point it will take you approximately 1 hour 30 minutes.
 Once you pay the entrance ticket the adventure begins.
 (I know, I don’t understand either why they make you pay for walking on the mountain).

 It is easy to follow the hiking route.
 You will only have to look at the map very occasionally to know more or less where you are and how much you have left.
 In addition, you will almost always be accompanied by a couple of villagers with their donkeys ready to take you and/or your backpack in case of exhaustion.
+They are quite useful for older people or for those who travel with a lot of luggage.
+If you need them, give them some advice, negotiate and bargain as much as you can, although you’ll need someone who speaks Chinese for that.

 As I was travelling alone, I had to make friends and look for companions because I didn’t want to do all the hiking route alone.
 I began the journey through the Tiger Leaping Gorge accompanying those who were with me in the minivan; an American couple and an Englishman.